APT Stepper Motor Control Module

 This stepper motor controller has been designed specifically to operate with the highly flexible APT MMR601 Motion Control 19" Modular Rack System.
 Up to 6 MST602 stepper modules can be fitted to a given rack system, providing a scalable motion control solution for multi-axis motion control applications.
 For stand-alone controller options, please see the table below.

-USB connectivity via the MMR601 Rack Enclosure provides easy plug and play PC operation.
+When used with a MMR601 Rack enclosure, this unit can be used with a PC via USB connection.
 Multiple modules can be connected to a single PC via standard USB hub technology for multi-axis motion control applications.
 Coupling this with the very user friendly APT software allows the user to get up and running very quickly.
 For example, all relevant operating parameters are set automatically for Thorlabs' stage/actuator products.
 Advanced custom motion control applications and sequences are also possible using the extensive ActiveX® programming environment, which is described in more detail on the Motion Control Software and APT Tutorials tabs.

 An optional 2-axis joystick console (item # MJC001) is also available for tactile, manual positioning of a stage.
 See the manual, found by clicking on the red Docs icon (), for more information on using the joystick console.